kiwitcms/kiwitcms.github.io/content/2025-12-04-whos-using-kiwitcms-in-2025.markdown

 using Kiwi TCMS.

-*Disclaimer: the information below was obtained via anonymous analytics and represents only instances of Kiwi TCMS which had recorded over 1000 events until 01 Dec 2025.
+*Disclaimer: the information below was obtained via anonymous analytics and represents only instances of Kiwi TCMS which had recorded over 1000 events between 01 Jan 2025 and 31 Dec 2025 (data updated after publication).
 We've used publicly available data in order to identify these organizations.
 Note that we don't keep track of individuals or IP addresses!*

 ### Numbers at a glance

 * 14+ different versions deployed; most popular is v14.2
-* 37 different countries with active usage
+* 38 different countries with active usage
 * 100+ different organizations with ongoing usage
 * 400-500 users/day; upwards monthly trend
 * ~200k total visits